Introduction

 - Gently lather a mild soap over the area.

-- Rinse thoroughly; repeat if needed for stubborn stains.
+- Rinse well; repeat if needed for stubborn stains.

-- Pat dry and consider applying a moisturizer to keep the skin hydrated.
+- Pat dry and think about using a moisturizer to keep the skin hydrated.

 Baking Soda Paste

-Baking soda is a powerful cleaner, making it ideal for tougher stains:
+Baking soda is a great cleaner, perfect for tougher stains:

-- Mix baking soda with a small amount of water to create a paste.
+- Mix baking soda with a little water to make a paste.

 - Apply the paste to the stained area and gently scrub in circular motions.